marco-ruiz/pairwise-sequence-aligner/README.md

 ## Web Service Application

-- Spring boot based web service
+- Spring boot based REST web service.
 - The requests are submitted using `POST` verb (rather than `GET`) since the sequences to aligned may be lengthy.
 - By default the web service runs on port `8080`, and the resource URI is `api/align`.

 #### Usage